SageMusic-lab/youtube-playlist-to-mp3/README.md

 Run the installer/download command again.

-Existing files are protected by:
+The downloader uses:

 ```text
 --no-overwrites
 ```

-so files that already exist will not intentionally be overwritten.
+so existing files with matching filenames will not intentionally be overwritten.

 ---